royqh1979/PyEasyGraphics/docs/tutorials/03_colors.rst

 Transparency (Alpha Value)
 --------------------------
-Like most morden graphic systems, Easygraphics ( and its underlying Qt System) use a alpha component to represent the transparency of a pixel on the image.
+Like most modern graphic systems, Easygraphics ( and its underlying Qt System) use a alpha component to represent the transparency of a pixel on the image.
 When the alpha value is 255, the pixel is fully opaque; when the alpha value is 0, the pixel is fully tranparent.